 The Most Expensive Dolls

 Vintage Cabbage Patch Kids can drum up a lot of interest — and cash.
-On eBay, you can find several listings for Cabbage Patch dolls from the 1970s and ’80s, ranging from $3,500 to $5,500.
+On eBay, you can find several listings for Cabbage Patch dolls from the 1970s and ’80s, and some are listed for as much as $10,000.
 Barbie is also among high-demand collectibles — the 1959 version can sell for thousands on eBay.

 5. Action Figures